 The tree was a Camellia sinensis, and the resulting drink we now call tea.
 This tree now creates four main types of teas – black, white, green and oolong.
 The picking and processing methods determine the type of tea finally produced.
 Each of these types needs a slightly different approach to brewing to create the perfect cup.

-Black tea is the most common type worldwide.
-It is made by fermenting the harvested leaves for a couple of hours before heating or drying.
+Black tea is the most common tea type worldwide.
+It’s made by fermenting the harvested leaves for a couple of hours before heating or drying.
 The oxidation darkens the leaves and increases the amount of caffeine.
 Black tea has the strongest colour and flavour.

-White tea is the rarest and most exclusive type.
+White tea is the rarest and most exclusive type of tea.
 It consists of the whitish buds of the plant which are steamed, then left to dry naturally.
 This type of tea is low in caffeine and has a slightly sweet flavour.
 You can steep white tea up to 3 times before discarding the loose leaves.